stevejbrown/stevejbrown.github.io/_posts/2017-03-07-PoE-scraping.md

 ## Cleaning up

-Since the ladders table didn't have any unique keys I ended up having many repeat entries as I often had to restart the scraper due to hitting a rate limit or other error.
+I often had to restart the scraper due to hitting a rate limit or other error and, because of this, I would accidentally scrape the same entry more than once.
+Since the ladders table didn't have any unique keys I ended up having many duplicates.
 We'd like to remove these duplicate entries.
-The idea is simple: if multiple rows have the same value for every column, get rid of every duplicate row except the first.
-The trick is to GROUP BY all the columns which groups identical rows together and then get DELETE all except the lowest numbered rowid in each group.
+The idea for removing them is simple: if multiple rows have the same value for every column, then get rid of each of these duplicate rows except the first.
+The trick is to GROUP BY all the columns (which groups identical rows together) and then DELETE all except the lowest numbered rowid in each group.

 {% highlight sql %}
 DELETE FROM ladders